Skip to content

 Section titled “2.
 Standardization of Tool Integration (MCP)”

-The MCP (Model Context Protocol) standard has spread, allowing agents to interact with a wide variety of external tools in a unified way.
+The MCP (Model Context Protocol) standard makes it easier for agents to interact with a wide variety of external tools in a unified way.[4]
 See AI Agents and MCP for details.

 • An AI agent is an AI system that autonomously perceives, decides, and acts toward its environment